Volunteering in Tanzania: Arrival Procedure in Arusha and Moshi

 Tanzania has two main seasons.
 Summer (dry season) occurs from June to November and winter (wet season) takes place from December to May.
 In the northern and eastern regions of the country (where Projects Abroad is based), the rainfall is bimodal, with two rainy seasons.
 The 'short rains' or Vuli last from October to December, and the 'long rains' or Masika last from March to May.
 Volunteers should bring a jersey and jacket with them as it can get chilly.

 At the end of your placement we will arrange your journey back to the airport by taxi.
-If you are based in Arusha then it will be to Arusha or Kilimanjaro airport, if you are based in Dar es Salaam then it will be to the Dar es Salaam airport.
+If you are based in Arusha then it will be to Arusha or Kilimanjaro airport, if you are based in Moshi then it will be to Kilimanjaro Airport.